-3. Implement an education and outreach program designed to achieve measurable goals based upon target audiences, specific storm water quality issues in the community, or identified pollutants of concern:
+- 3. Implement an education and outreach program designed to achieve measurable goals based upon target audiences, specific storm water quality issues in the community, or identified pollutants of concern: - 1.
+Evaluate the Storm Water Education Needs of the community by January 1, 2025.
+The Permittee shall: - a) Conduct a survey or use other appropriate methods to identify education needs. - b) Submit a list of prioritized storm water education needs for the community including the methods and rationale used for prioritization.

-- 1. Evaluate the Storm Water Education Needs of the community by July 1, 2024.
-The Permittee shall: - a) Conduct a survey or use other appropriate methods to identify education needs. - b) Submit a list of prioritized storm water education needs for the community, including the methods and rationale used for prioritization. - 2.
-Complete Targeted Education: - a) By July 1, 2026, provide education and outreach within the MS4 boundary for at least one prioritized education topic identified in Section II.A.3.1. - b) Develop metrics that will be used for measuring progress after the education event has been held. - c) Submit as part of the permit application, a summary of the results of the education efforts and planned targeted education for the next permit term.
+2. Complete Targeted Education:

+- a) By July 1, 2027, provide education and outreach within the MS4 boundary for at least one prioritized education topic identified in Section II.A.3.1. - b) Develop metrics that will be used for measuring progress after the education event has been held. - c) Submit as part of the permit application (due January 2, 2028), a summary of the results of the education efforts and planned targeted education for the next permit term.